Licensing

 Starting at the 8.0 release, HEAVY.AI supports two types of licenses: Node Locked Licenses and Floating Licenses.

-In order to get started with a node locked license, a unique machine identifier called a “Host ID“ has to be derived from the machine on which HEAVY.AI will be running.
+In order to get started with a node locked license, a unique machine identifier called a “Host ID“ has to be derived from the machine on which will be running.
 The Host ID can be displayed using the heavysql “\status” command.
 For example:

-The HEAVY.AI instance that the heavysql client connects to has to be launched on the machine in question and with privileged access (e.g. using “sudo“) in order to view the Host ID and use a Node Locked License.
+The instance that the heavysql client connects to has to be launched on the machine in question and with privileged access (e.g. using “sudo“) in order to view the Host ID and use a Node Locked License.
 See the “Using systemd to Launch HeavyDB with Privileged Access” section for more details about how to launch HeavyDB with privileged access using systemd.
-For HEAVY.AI docker deployments, no additional deployment steps are required.
+For docker deployments, no additional deployment steps are required.

 Note that changing fundamental hardware components of the machine can result in a change in the Host ID.
 If this happens, please reach out to the Customer Success team for assistance.